 The Philippines is renowned for having an abundance of metals and minerals reserves, and has long been the world’s leading supplier of nickel ore.
 Yet long-standing corruption, challenging investment laws, land rights issues, and a growing environmental movement is suffocating the industry.

-With abundant reserves of nickel, copper, silver and chromite estimated to value nearly USD1 trillion, the Philippines should have been top of the list for mining investment for many decades.
-However, the sector has long been mired by a series of investment and operational barriers that have consistently undermined the country’s reputation as a top mining destination.
-From 2009 onwards, the percentage contribution of mining to the Philippines’ GDP has dropped every year.
+With the world’s second largest gold reserves, as well as supplies of nickel, copper, silver and chromite, the Philippines should have been top of the list for mining investment since the 1980s.
+It is estimated that the country’s reserves could produce close to USD1 trillion in revenues and deliver consistent economic growth of around 6% per annum.
+However, the mining sector has long been mired by a series of investment and operational barriers that have consistently undermined the country’s reputation as a top mining destination.

-In mid-2016, President Rodrigo Duterte was inaugurated and the mining industry has already experienced a tumultuous eight months.
-This month, the government announced that it will be ordering the closure of 50% of the country’s operational mines; already foreign investors have vowed to fight the decision.
+Under the new administration, the mining industry in the Philippines has experienced a tumultuous eight months.
+The outcome of an environmental audit was released in early February, with the government announcing that it will be ordering the closure of 23 mines – cutting the number of operational mines in the Philippines by 50%.
+This has implications for global nickel prices.
 Political risks remain elevated, as do long-standing operational challenges such as gaps in infrastructure, extreme weather and security risks.
-Those investors remaining in the Philippines have challenging times ahead.
+Those investors remaining in the Philippines have challenging times ahead of them.
 President Duterte has said in the past that the Philippines could survive without a mining industry – that may now well be the reality.

 For further information, please contact Phil Ondaatje, Mining Practice leader, JLT Asia on +65 6411 9640 or email firstname.lastname@example.org